 Figuring out the source of pain and relieving it will often stop your dog’s nibbling behavior.

 A common reason dogs suck or nibble on blankets is that they were prematurely weaned from their mothers.
-Puppies should remain with their mothers for at least eight weeks after birth, but this doesn’t always happen for a variety of reasons.
+Puppies should remain with their mothers for at least 8 weeks after birth, but this doesn’t always happen for various reasons.
 It’s not always an owner’s fault that this happens; occasionally, it’s completely out of anyone’s control.